SimonCzEdu/Whack-A-Z/README.md

 # **_Whack-a-Z_**

 Whack-a-Z is a concept for a rougelike/rougelite game.
-It's main goal is to demonstrate the basic concepts of a game that can be easily expanded.
+Its main goal is to demonstrate the basic concepts of a game that can be easily expanded.
 To set a cornerstone for the combat system, noise level system, timer system and inventory system.
 Those core elements then can be further expanded which will be discussed in detail in [Future Features](<#future-features>).

 You can find the deployed site at <a href="https://simonczedu.github.io/Whack-A-Z/" target="_blank" rel="noopener">Whack-a-Z</a>